mmoench16/mmoench16/README.md

 # Hi, I'm Martin! 👋

-Data analyst by day, programming enthusiast by night.
+Data Engineer by day, aspiring Software Engineer by night.
 I am interested in programming, data science, biology, cycling & the outdoors.
 I started off my career in a lab-based role in biotech, however, my continued interest and passion for data analytics and programming allowed me to pursue a career in Tech.
-I am currently plying my trade at Specialized, where I develop business metrics dashboards, carry out data analyses and provide teams in the Operations space with data & insights.
+I am currently plying my trade at Specialized, where I help manage and process data in order to enable analysts to track business performance and derive insights.

 ## 🧍 About Me